arduino/docs-content/content/hardware/10.mega/boards/due/datasheet/datasheet.md

 Target Areas: Tags about the main keywords of the product, can be taken from the sales brief or asking the Project Manager about the right ones.
 Tags must be first letter in caps and must be separated by commas.
 Actual tags for example purposes.
 -->

-Embedded Systems Development, Robotics, 3D Printing & CNC Machines and Prototyping
+Embedded Systems Development, Robotics, 3D Printing, CNC Machines, Prototyping

 # Contents
 ## Application Examples